LieBtrau/Aiakos/README.md

 * Bob (door)
 * CA (Certification authority)

-Alice & Bob have:
-* two keyrings:
-	* private keyring: contains its own private key
-	* public keyring: contains CA's public key
-* their own certificate, signed by CA.  The certificate contains: subject ID + subject public key + signature (signs all of the forementioned using the private key of CA)

 ####Protocol
 Setting up a session key between Alice & Bob (Computer Networks, §8.7.5):
 * Ea, Eb = public key or encryption function of that key with A's or B's public key respectively